What is SARA?

 When will SARA begin operation?

-Membership is expected to open by late December, 2013.
-At that time application material for states and institutions will be available online from each of the regional compacts’ websites and at the National Council for SARA web site (nc-sara.org).
+Membership was opened in January 2014.
+Application materials for states and institutions are available online from each of the regional compacts’ websites and at the National Council for SARA web site (nc-sara.org).